kirbah/ai-architecture-blueprints/patterns/03-human-in-the-loop/README.md

 - ...the task involves a high degree of ambiguity or context that still requires **expert human judgment** to make the final call.

 ---

+### Trade-offs & Implementation Realities

+- **The Speed vs. Safety Trade-off:** This pattern is a deliberate choice to sacrifice the speed of full automation for the safety of human oversight.
+It creates an intentional bottleneck to prevent high-speed automated errors.
+- **Risk of "Rubber-Stamping":** If the AI's recommendations are correct 99% of the time, human reviewers can become complacent and approve suggestions without proper scrutiny.
+The review interface must be designed to counter this.
+- **Operational Cost:** You are paying for an expert's time to review the AI's work.
+This operational cost must be justified by the high cost of the potential failure you are preventing.